canonical/ubuntu-security-guide/doc/README.md

 ### Data directories

-Data files packaged and installed alongside USG (benchmarks, manpages, configs) are in:
+Data files packaged with USG, such as benchmarks, manpages, and configuration files, are located here:

 ```
 benchmarks/                  # placeholder for benchmark data (see Build tooling)